codyaverett/react-xtruct/readme.md

 # react-xtruct BETA
 > An intuitive, simplified cli to create a react project, generate components, run test, build and serve.
-The cli is based on proven technologies like webpack, babel, eslint, postcss and react.
+The cli is based on proven technologies like webpack, babel, eslint, postcss, react and more.

 ##### This project is in __beta__.